 Construction: What’s Inside Layla Hybrid?

 The Layla Hybrid stands 13 inches tall with a total of 5 layers.
-The charcoal gray cover is designed to be light and airy for breathability.
-Being on the darker side is helpful for those accidental spills, but for bigger messes, the zipper allows you to remove the cover for easy cleaning.
+The charcoal gray cover is designed to be light and airy for breathability, and the zipper allows you to remove the cover for easy cleaning.

 Let’s take a deeper look at this dual-sided hybrid, working from the soft side down.

-- The middle layer is a 6-inch layer of 14-gauge individually pocketed coils that are designed to offer pushback support and bounce while isolating motion at its source.
+- The middle features a 6-inch layer of 14-gauge individually pocketed coils that are designed to offer pushback support and bounce while helping to isolate motion at its source.
 The perimeter is reinforced with a double row of 16-gauge coils to provide enhanced edge support.

-- The fourth layer is the transitional layer on the firmer side and consists of 1.5 inches of the same open-cell polyfoam with zoning.
+- Beneath is the transitional layer on the firmer side and consists of 1.5 inches of the same surface modification technology for zoned support.

-- The fifth layer also serves as the firm top layer and features one inch of copper-infused memory foam for a soft and supportive feel.
+- The last layer also serves as the firm top layer and features one inch of copper-infused memory foam for a soft and supportive feel.

 First Impression: How Does It Feel?

-Unlike most bed-in-a-box brands, the Layla Hybrid arrives at your door in a box and is contained in a large duffle bag with carrying straps inside.
-Built-in handles on the cover should also help with set-up and flipping this bed over so you can test out both sides.
-Once it’s unrolled, it may take a day to fully regain its shape (although the coils should help speed this along).
+The Layla Hybrid arrives in a large duffle bag with carrying straps inside.
+Built-in handles on the cover should also help with set-up and flipping this bed over so you can try out both sides.
+Once unrolled, it may take a day to reach its full shape.

 Most people have had the unpleasant experience of sleeping on a rock-hard bed at a hotel or during college.
 If the poor night’s sleep wasn’t bad enough, you probably woke up with all sorts of aches and pains where your body’s grooves couldn’t sink in.
 That’s why companies invest so much time and money into making sure their mattresses offer exceptional pressure relief—and the Layla Hybrid is no exception.